 pass floodgates, separating the Amsterdam-Rhine Canal from a wide channel.

 This is the Diem, a former tidal creek which gave its name to Diemen.
 The original fishing village was on your left, at the mouth of the creek.

 pass under the new bridge to IJburg, and then under the triple-girder A1 motorway bridge.

-pass under a second motorway bridge (opened 2016), and continue along the canal bank, to a railway bridge, about 1 km further.
+pass under a second motorway bridge (opened 2016), and then cycle another 600 m along the canal bank, to a railway bridge.